nodejs/node/doc/contributing/pull-requests.md

 input.
 Often such comments are the result of the reviewer having only taken a short amount of time to review and are not ill-intended.
 Such issues can often be resolved with a bit of patience.
-That said, reviewers should be expected to be helpful in their feedback, and feedback that is simply vague, dismissive and unhelpful is likely safe to ignore.
+That said, reviewers should be expected to be helpful in their feedback, and feedback that is simply vague, dismissive, and unhelpful is likely safe to ignore.

 ### Step 10: Landing